will-stone/dx/README.md

 }
 ```

-You may need to `npm i` again to setup Husky.
-Then run:
+Then run the following to setup the Husky git-hook:

 ```bash
 npx husky add .husky/pre-commit "npx --no lint-staged"